Pondicherry Itinerary for 3 days- So French, yet so Desi

 Pondicherry has its airport, so you can land directly in Pondicherry.
 However, it’s a small one and the chance of getting a direct ticket is scarce.
 Chennai is the nearest city with a large airport which is only 150 km from Pondicherry.
 It’s connected by the ECR highway so you can reach in 2.5 hours.

-Book this awesome trip to Pondicherry and Auroville from Chennai.
+Book this awesome excursion to Pondicherry and Auroville from Chennai.

 For us living in South Bangalore, Pondicherry is about 300 km away.
 But you should leave early, by 5 am so that you can avoid traffic and reach Pondicherry at 11 am.
 After that, the road is mostly good if you follow the map on the link.
 Some parts of the highway (about one-fourth of the road) are quite rough.
 But it’s a smooth enjoyable drive overall once you enter the Eastern Ghats of India.

 You can also book buses starting early morning or (preferably), late night.
 In the case of overnight buses, you will need to inform your hotel of an early check-in.
 There are overnight trains to Pondicherry as well, but you need to book it in advance.
 The advantage of an overnight train journey is that you can sleep comfortably and reach Pondicherry early.